housecurve/housecurve.github.io/docs/tuning/equalization.md

 # Apply equalization
 If the audio system has separately adjustable speakers, such as a subwoofer, ensure that levels have been [matched](match_levels.md), crossovers are [selected](crossover.md) and speakers are [time aligned](time_align.md).

+HouseCurve supports automatic and manual equalization:

+- [**Automatic equalization**](#automatic-equalization) - HouseCurve generates a set of biquad filters to correct a saved measurement to a target curve.
+The filter parameters can then be exported to a [file](../manual/file_formats.md#filters) and loaded into your audio system (ex: parametric equalizer, convolution engine, etc).
+Even if you can't import the filters - you can see what HouseCurve would adjust and use that as a guide.

+- [**Manual equalization**](#manual-equalization) - HouseCurve is used to guide manual tuning.
+This is the most straight forward approach.
+It works by iteratively measuring the audio system, adjusting it, then measuring again.
+It will work with any audio system, even ones with limited adjustments (ex: you can move furniture and see the impact).

 ## What is equalization / room correction?

 Equalization means adjusting an audio system’s output so that the response measured in the listening area aligns with a target curve.
 It is used to correct for characteristics of the audio system, or for the effects of the room (aka “room correction”).
 Since it is normally difficult to separate audio system from room, we are usually correcting for both at the same time.